bjmt/quaqc/README.md

 This requires a sequence aligner which can output its results to `stdout`, as well as being grouped by read name.
 For further information check out [this article](http://www.htslib.org/algorithms/duplicate.html).

+quaqc only works with indexed BAMs, though actually indexing them before using quaqc is optional.
+If no index can be found then quaqc will attempt to create the index.

 ### CRAM